Methods: Measuring Health

 The estimation of pretest probability reminds us of the distinction introduced in Chapter 2 between health determinants and risk factors.
 Determinants set the incidence rate in a population, and incidence offers a first approximation to the pretest probability of disease for an individual from that population.

-When the test result is negative, the likelihood ratio (LR-) gives a result below 1: values smaller than 0.2 or so are useful in ruling out a disease.
+Turning to negative results, the likelihood ratio (LR-) gives a result below 1: values smaller than 0.2 or so are useful in ruling out a disease.
 In our example, the LR- is 0.099.
 In the hospital setting, a patient who receives a negative test result would have a post-test probability of having the disease of around 4% (down from 33% before the test was administered).
 The primary care patient with a negative test would have a post-test probability of having the disease of about 0.2% — he almost certainly does not have it (a 1 in 500 chance).

 Establishing Cut-points: What is a Normal Value?